yasyf/PbNotify/README.md

 With the extra time I had after completing this hack, I implemented the Twilio SMS API, hooking it up to the PbNotify instance I have running on my demo site.
 As a result, you can directly text notifications to your watch!
 Simply send a text of the format `<userid>|<source>|<text>` to (617) 326-5364.

-Also found here is a quick API explorer that was hacked together for an entirely different project I had in mind.

 Simply start up the server, entering in your own secret key and database information, or try the demo at http://pbnotify.herokuapp.com/.
 After creating an account/logging in, you will be given a userid which can then be used with the following calls.

 ###create new notification